 A-Frame, vertical roof carports are the carport of choice.
-The recommended vertical roof is stronger because it is constructed with additional hatch channels in the rafters.
-Also, a vertical roof is constructed so the ribs of the roof panels run with the slope of the roof, allowing water, snow, and debris to run off with ease.
-Both 12 and 14 gauge framing are available on the A-Frame vertical carports.
+The recommended vertical roof is stronger.
+This is because it is constructed with additional hat channels in the rafters.
+Also, a vertical roof is built so the ribs of the roof panels run with the slope of the roof.
+This feature allows water, snow, and debris to run off with ease.
+Both 12 and 14-gauge framing are available on the A-Frame vertical carports.
 Do you think an A-frame vertical carport might be right for you?
 Talk to a friendly staff member Coast To Coast Carports today.
 Read below to find out more about this great option.

-A-Frame carports are stronger than Regular style carports and vertical roofs are much stronger that horizontal roofs, so one knows the a-frame vertical roof carports are the strongest.
-When upgraded to the 12 gauge steel, the a-frame vertical carport is the sturdiest basic carport we offer.
-Options like extra braces, extra bows, and more powerful anchors can make you’re a-frame vertical carport stand up to just about anything.
+A-Frame carports are stronger than regular style carports.
+Also, vertical roofs are much stronger that horizontal roofs.
+That means you can count on the A-frame vertical-roof carports being the strongest.
+When upgraded to the 12-gauge steel option, the A-frame vertical carport is the sturdiest basic carport we offer.
+We also offer extra braces, extra bows, and more powerful anchors.
+These features can make your A-frame vertical carport stand up to just about anything.

-Certify an a-frame vertical carport to make sure it meets or exceeds local building codes and regulations.
-Coast to Coast Carports can certify carports to meet wind and snow load requirements almost anywhere.
+Certify your A-frame vertical carport.
+This will make sure it meets or exceeds local building codes and regulations.
+Coast To Coast Carports can certify carports to meet wind and snow load requirements almost anywhere.
 Certifying your carport requires the addition of several new parts and features.
-That means adding the necessary bows, braces, and requires stronger anchors to meet wind loads of 90+ mph and snow loads starting at 20 and 40 lbs per inch.
+That means adding the necessary bows, braces, and stronger anchors.
+These are made to meet wind loads of 90+ mph and snow loads starting at 20 and up to 90 pounds per square feet.
 Higher certification is available.
 Contact a helpful representative at Coast To Coast Carports or an authorized dealer for further details.

-Options that are available for the A-Frame vertical carport include gabled ends, extra panels, extra braces, extra bows and legs.
-Coast To Coast Carports is also pleased to provide height extensions, pitch adjustment (standard pitch is 3/12), concrete anchors, mobile home anchors, optional ground concrete supports, 12 gauge upgrade, certification, roof insulation, and 12 color options.
+We have a number of additional options available for the A-frame vertical carport.
+These include gabled ends, extra panels, extra braces, and extra bows and legs.
+Coast To Coast Carports is also pleased to provide height extensions, pitch adjustment (standard pitch is 3/12), concrete anchors, and mobile home anchors.
+Other extras are optional ground concrete supports, our 12-gauge upgrade, certification, roof insulation, and 12 color options.
 Look through our catalog or talk to staff member to find out more about our available options.

-When determining the clearance of an a-frame vertical building you will start with your leg height.
+Here are the steps to finding the clearance of an A-frame vertical building: Start with the leg height.
 The roof has a standard pitch of 3/12.
 This means the roof will rise three feet for ever 12 feet of width.
 Alternatively, this is equal to a ¼ pitch.
-In that case, go up on foot for every 4’ over, go up one foot.
-From the top of the legs to the point at which the roof begins to slop is about six inches on the a-frame carports.
-To break this down on an example of an 18’ wide a-frame carport with a leg height of 6 foot, you will calculate the clearance as follows: First take the leg height of 6’ and add the 6” to the roof where it starts to slope.
-Now you’re at 6’6”.
-Next you will move towards the peak (or center of the building) and count 4 feet in, then move up 1 foot.
-Now at 4’ inward you have a clearance of 7’6”.
-Do this until you reach the peak of the building.
-In this case it is 9’ from a leg to the peak so the rise will be 2’4” plus the original 6” from the leg, plus the leg height.
-So, in total, the peak will have a clearance of about 8’10”.
-However, you must take in account for the top brace that will lower your peak by a few inches.
+In that case, go up on foot for every 4 feet you move over.
+From the top of the legs to the point at which the roof begins to slope is about six inches on the A-frame carports.
+Here’s how you would measure this in the case of an 18 foot wide A-frame carport with a leg height of 6 feet.
+The first step is to take the leg height of 6 feet and add the 6 inches to the roof where it starts to slope.
+This brings you to 6 feet, 6 inches.
+Then you move toward the peak.
+Count 4 feet in, then move up 1 foot.
+Now at 4 feet inward, you get a clearance of 7 feet, 6 inches.
+Keep doing this til you reach the peak of the building.
+For our example, it’s 9 feet from a leg to the peak.
+That means the rise will be 2 feet, 4 inches, plus the original 6 inches from the leg, with the added leg height.
+So, in total, the peak will have a clearance of about 8 feet, 10 inches.
+You also have to consider the top brace, which will lower your peak by a few inches.

-Gabled ends are bits of an end that fills the triangular space formed between the tops of the legs and the peak of the building.
+Gabled ends are the parts of an end that fill the triangular space between the tops of the legs and the peak of the building.
 A gabled end cuts down on you clearance height.
-At the same time, it adds more support while making the steel building look more refined.
-Gabled ends can be added to the front, back or both ends of a metal carport.
+At the same time, it adds more support and gives the steel building a more refined look.
+Gabled ends can be added to the front, back, or both ends of a metal carport.

-Coast to Coast Carports uses steel panels that are 3’ wide to construct their metal buildings.
-Most of the carports and other metal buildings have bows (the metal arch that makes up the roof) that are spaces at 4 or 5 foot centers.
+Coast To Coast Carports uses steel panels that are 3 feet wide to construct their metal buildings.
+Most of the carports and other metal buildings have bows.
+This is the metal arch that makes up the roof.
+These are spaced at 4 or 5 foot centers.
 A center refers to the space between one leg and the next, or from one bow to the next.
-Logically, someone can see that a panel would fall through the center if the panel is laid parallel with the bows (as is done on the vertical roof).
-To prevent this, Coast to Coast Carports utilizes the use of hatch channels.
-Hatch channels are ‘U’ shaped beams of steel that fastened to the bows in a perpendicular fashion, adding more stability to the roof.
-Now we have rafters to attach the panels to.
-Last we cover the gap at the peak where the left and right side panels meet with a ridge cap length of trim.
+You can can see that a panel would fall through the center if the panel is laid parallel with the bows (as is done on the vertical roof).
+To prevent this, Coast To Coast Carports uses hat channels.
+Hat channels are hat-shaped beams of steel.
+These are fastened to the bows in a perpendicular fashion.
+This adds more stability to the roof and gives us rafters to attach the panels to.
+Finally, we cover the gap at the peak where the left and right side panels meet with a ridge cap length of trim.